March 03, 2022

 The Future of Data Analytics

-A 2021 Gartner report makes predictions about where data analytics is headed in the coming years.
+A makes predictions about where data analytics is headed in the coming years.
 By 2022, the report says, over 75 percent of centrally organized analytics programs will be replaced by a hybrid organizational model that shares power with local domain data and analytics leaders.
 In addition, the report lists these upcoming trends for data analytics.

 The percentage of organizations that will require a professional code of conduct incorporating ethical use of data and AI by 2023